 - If you wish to use video with audio embedded in slides or shared via another application, then let us know as soon as possible.
 Zoom requires installation of a desktop application to share audio.

 - On the day of the event, it’s important that you join the webinar at 30–45 minutes before the start time (no later than 30 minutes before!) so we can verify your connection and audio quality.
 If we discover a problem, then this extra time may be needed to resolve it or find a workaround.

 - When logging into the webinar, a hard-wired Internet connection (DSL, LAN, T1, etc.) is preferred.
 Avoid a wireless Internet connection if possible.

 - Remember to turn off (or at least silence) your cell phone.
 If you’re calling from a multi-line phone (or a phone with call waiting), then silence its ringer as well.

 - After leaving practice session mode, your audio will be muted and remain muted until it’s time for you to begin your presentation.
 While muted, you can communicate with PLA staff and other panelists via the Chat window.
-Be sure to select “All Panelists” in the “Send to” menu.
-If the “Send to” menu says “All Participants” instead, then everyone—including attendees—will be able to see your chat message.
+Be sure send these "backstage" chat messages to “All panelists” so they're not visible to attendees.

-- Prior to the beginning of your presentation, please feel free to engage with the attendees via Chat.
+- Prior to the beginning of your presentation, please feel free to engage with the attendees via Chat by sending messages to "All panelists and attendees."
 It can even be as simple as asking attendees where they’re from or what the weather is like at their location.

 - When presenting, speak clearly and directly into your microphone or telephone, and be careful not to speak too softly.

-- It’s a good idea to have both a digital and hard copy of your presentation, but avoid paper rustling.
+- It’s a good idea to have both a digital and hard copy of your presentation, but try to avoid paper rustling.